isc-projects/bind9/bin/dnssec/dnssec-settime.rst

 :program:`dnssec-settime` reads a DNSSEC private key file and sets the key timing metadata as specified by the :option:`-P`, :option:`-A`, :option:`-R`, :option:`-I`, and :option:`-D` options.
-The metadata can then be used by ``dnssec-signzone`` or other signing software to determine when a key is to be published, whether it should be used for signing a zone, etc.
+The metadata can then be used by :iscman:`dnssec-signzone` or other signing software to determine when a key is to be published, whether it should be used for signing a zone, etc.

 If none of these options is set on the command line,